xdmushui/partner-center-sdk/develop/change-the-quantity-of-a-subscription.md

 ## REST response

-If successful, this method returns updated [Subscription](subscription-resources.md) resource properties in the response body.
+If successful, this method returns an **HTTP status 200** status code and updated [subscription resource](subscription-resources.md)  properties in the response body.

 ### Response success and error codes

-Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
-Use a network trace tool to read this code, error type, and additional parameters.
+Each response returns an HTTP status code that indicates success or failure and additional debugging information.
+Use a network trace tool to read the status code, error type, and additional parameters.
 For the full list, see [Error Codes](error-codes.md).

+When the patch operation takes longer than the expected time, the Partner Center sends an **HTTP status 202** status code and a location header that points to where to retrieve the subscription.
+You can query the subscription periodically to monitor the status and quantity changes.

+### Response examples

-### Response example
+#### Response example 1

+Successful request with an **HTTP status 200** status code:

 ```http
 PATCH https://api.partnercenter.microsoft.com/v1/customers/<customer-tenant-id>/subscriptions/<subscriptionID> HTTP/1.1